techkids-camp/QureoTutorial-test9-en/set-01.md

 ### @hideIteration true
 # QureoMinecraft

-## Let's use the agent to place blocks!
+## Let's have the agent to place blocks!

 To use the agent to place blocks, use the ``||agent.agent place forward||`` block!